 Anxiety is a prevalent mental health disorder characterized by a constant state of worry or a strong desire to avoid danger.
-Everyone experiences worrying about various things every now and then, anxiety on a regular basis, on the other hand, could be more of a problem than you realize.
-Especially with the unexpected turn of events the past year, we cannot deny the impact it has had on our mental health.
+Everyone experiences worry about various things every now and then.
+Anxiety on a regular basis, on the other hand, could be more of a problem than you realize.
+Especially with the unexpected turn of events of the past year, we cannot deny the impact it has had on our mental health.
 Social restrictions, prohibitions on operating non-essential companies, and other measures aimed at reducing pandemic-related mortality and morbidity can lead to isolation and underemployment, increasing the risk of mental illness.
-According to a CDC study, the percentage of persons with anxiety or depression symptoms in the previous 7 days climbed considerably between August 2020 and February 2021 (from 36.4% to 41.5%).
+According to a CDC study, the percentage of people with anxiety or depression symptoms in the previous 7 days climbed considerably between August 2020 and February 2021 (from 36.4% to 41.5%).

-Often, a mental disorder such as anxiety cannot only influence the mind, but also the physical aspect of an individual.
+Often, a mental disorder such as anxiety can't only influence the mind, but also the physical aspect of an individual.
 Muscle tension can commonly result from restlessness and agitation, leading to chronic pain.
-Nervousness can induce persistent muscle tension by clenching your jaws or fists and flexing your muscles which may develop into a more serious physical condition if it happens overtime.
+Nervousness can induce persistent muscle tension by clenching your jaws or fists and flexing your muscles, which may develop into a more serious physical condition if it happens overtime.

 A certain level of self-doubt may be healthy, it can help you identify what things you might be doing wrong.
 However, unhealthy self-doubt happens when you have a hard time identifying things you might be doing right.
-It’s difficult to find motivation when you can’t perceive your own positive traits which then will interfere with your goals, talent, work, and relationships.
+It’s difficult to find motivation when you can’t perceive your own positive traits, which then interferes with your goals, talent, work, and relationships.
 Excessive self-doubt can become so parasitic that it feeds on your self-esteem and self-worth as it swallows more and more of you.

-Constant feelings of self-consciousness in everyday situations resulting to blushing, difficulty speaking, or trembling might be a sign of a social anxiety disorder.
-You don’t need to be in a group of people to experience the effect of this disorder, even a one-on-one conversation may be able to produce these symptoms.
-This feeling of fear and anxiety may lead to avoidance of situations involving other people which can affect your relationships, daily routines, work, school, or other activities.
+Constant feelings of self-consciousness in everyday situations resulting in blushing, difficulty speaking, or trembling might be a sign of a social anxiety disorder.
+You don’t need to be in a group of people to experience the effects of this disorder.
+Even a one-on-one conversation may be able to produce these symptoms.
+This feeling of fear and anxiety may lead to avoidance of situations involving other people, which can affect your relationships, daily routines, work, school, or other activities.